WANG-lp/low-latency-log/README.md

 # Fast and Low Latency Logging Library for Rust 🪵

 ## Introduction
-Fastlog is a high-performance and low-latency Rust logging library.
+low-latency-log is a high-performance and low-latency Rust logging library.

 ## Features
-* **Low Latency**: Fastlog is designed and coded with performance factors in mind, such as limiting the size of critical data structures, avoiding any locks on critical paths, and caching formatted strings.
+* **Low Latency**: low-latency-log is designed and coded with performance factors in mind, such as limiting the size of critical data structures, avoiding any locks on critical paths, and caching formatted strings.
-* **Async Logging**: Fastlog offloads all relatively heavy logging operations (such as formatting, time conversion, etc.) to independent threads, ensuring the calling thread is not blocked.
+* **Async Logging**: low-latency-log offloads all relatively heavy logging operations (such as formatting, time conversion, etc.) to independent threads, ensuring the calling thread is not blocked.

 ## Benchmark
 please refer [Benchmark](./BENCHMARK.md)